MilesBHuff/Artsy/README.md

 * URL-support

-  * Implemented via menu-item, rather than by own stage.
+  * Implemented via menu-item, rather than via own stage.
 Instructor verified that this was okay.

+## Overkill

+This section describes things we did which were complete overkill, and which will hopefully amount to even more extra credit:

+* Entire GUI was coded by hand

+* All icons were custom-made by hand for this project

+* A Queue was used for to implement the Konami-code.
+We have not gone over data-structures, and neither of us coders have used a queue before.

 # About